TheNouillet/symfony-vscode/ENVIRONMENTS.md

 # Settings for different environments

-This file sums up settings to put in your VSCode, so that the extension can work and help you developping your Symfony projects.
+This file sums up settings to put in your VSCode, so that the extension can work and help you developing your Symfony projects.

 ## Windows